MicrosoftDocs/dynamics365smb-docs/business-central/ui-experiences.md

 ---
 # Customizing Your [!INCLUDE[d365fin](includes/d365fin_md.md)] Experience
 [!INCLUDE[d365fin](includes/d365fin_md.md)] is designed to help you run your business, regardless which line of business you are in.
 At the core of [!INCLUDE[d365fin](includes/d365fin_md.md)], you find financial reporting and sales and purchasing processes.
 You add experiences to that according to your business needs by adding extensions from AppSource or by changing the Experience setting for your company.
-For more information, see [Customizing [!INCLUDE[d365fin](includes/d365fin_md.md)] Using Extensions](ui-extensions.md), or the *Choosing a User Experience* section below.
+For more information, see [Customizing [!INCLUDE[d365fin](includes/d365fin_md.md)] Using Extensions](ui-extensions.md), or the "Choosing a User Experience to Show or Hide Features" section below.

 ## Choosing a User Experience to Show or Hide Features
 The user experience determines how much of the core functionality is available when you and your colleagues use [!INCLUDE[d365fin](includes/d365fin_md.md)].
 You can choose the user experience for your company in the **Company Information** window, in the **Experience** field.